ZahraMertens/RegExGist/README.md

 /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/
 ```

-This specifc sequence of characters is used to validate if the email fulfills the email format requirements.
-Here is how the string breaks down:
+This specifc sequence of characters is used to validate if an email corresponds with the classic email format.
+Here is a breakdown of the Regex components which are explained in detail below:

-* The string can contain any lower case letters
+* `/..../` Indicates a regular expression
+* `^` and `$` are anchors and initiate the beginning and end of the Regex
+* `a-z` Represents any alphabetic character from a to z
-* Can contain and number from 0 to 9
+* `0-9` Represents any numeric character from 0 to 9
-* Can contain a . a -
-* Must contain a @
-* Followed by
-* Followed by a .
-* followed by any lower case letters with the max amount of 6 and the min of 2

-each character of the regex string is a literl charactr
-meta characters allow us to create a generic regex string
-. any character 	A period (special character: needs to be escaped by a \) \. (escapes the dot) excaoe character
-* zero or more
-".*" matches everyting

-Shorthand characters \d Since certain character classes are used often, a series of shorthand character classes are available. \d is short for [0-9].
-In most flavors that support Unicode, \d includes all digits from all scripts.
-Notable exceptions are Java, JavaScript, and PCRE.
-These Unicode flavors match only ASCII digits with \d.

-. ca be anything in a regex

-Briefly summarize the regex you will be describing and what you will explain.
-Include a code snippet of the regex.
-Replace this text with your summary.
+* `_` Matches the literal character "_"
+* `-` Matches the literal character "-"
+* `@` Matches the special character "@"
+* `.` Outside of brackets it matches the literal character ".", inside it can be ay character

 ## Table of Contents